nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 The status bar shows the path where you can find the save file for TutorAid.<hr>

 ## 2.3 Command Format
 Commands are text that you can enter into the Command Box to tell TutorAid to perform an operation.
 Some commands have many components, each of which serve different purposes.
-The following diagram depicts the components of a command.
+The following diagram depicts the components of a command:

 ![](images/command-syntax.png)

 #### Command Word
-The command word is how you can tell TutorAid what kind of operation you want to do.
+The command word is how you can tell TutorAid what kind of operation you want it to do.
 These command words are listed [here](#6-command-summary).
 All commands must contain a command word.

 In the example above, `edit` tells TutorAid to perform an *edit* operation.

 #### Flag
 The flag is used to differentiate between variants of the same operation.
 For example, the `edit` command word can be used to edit the details of a student or a lesson.
-To differentiate between these usages, you should pass a flag to TutorAid - `edit -s` to edit a student, or `edit -l` to edit a lesson.
+To differentiate between these usages, you should pass a flag to TutorAid - `edit -s` to edit a student, and `edit -l` to edit a lesson.

 In the example above, `-s` tells TutorAid to perform the edit operation on *students*.

 #### Index Number
 Some commands perform operations on a specific student or lesson.
-You should give TutorAid an index number to specify a student or a lesson.
+You should give TutorAid an index number to specify the student or the lesson.
 The index number can be found by looking at the respective panels - the [Student Panel](#student-panel) or the [Lesson Panel](#lesson-panel).

-In the example above, `3` tells TutorAid to perform the edit operation on the *third student*.
+In the example above, `3` tells TutorAid to perform the edit operation on the *third student* in the student panel.

 #### Parameter
 A parameter contains the *specifics* of the command to be executed.
 There can be **multiple** parameters for a single command, depending on the type of command that you wish to perform.
 Arguments are prefixed with a few characters followed by a slash (`sn/` and `sp/` for this example).
 These prefixes help TutorAid to differentiate parameters.